ptaiga/socialblog/geotelebot/README.md

 To stop it you need to perform: `$ heroku ps:scale worker=0`

 This is all you need to launch the _Bot_.
-At the same time, __the free features of *Heroke* will be enough and you will not have to pay__.
+At the same time, __the free features of *Heroku* will be enough and you will not have to pay__.

 ## Files